kalkin/be/README.rst

 |build-status| |read-the-docs| |codecov|

 This is Bugs Everywhere (BE), a bugtracker built on distributed version control.
-It works with Arch, Bazaar, Darcs, Git, Mercurial, and Monotone at the moment, but is easily extendable.
+It works with Bazaar, Darcs, Git, Mercurial, and Monotone at the moment, but is easily extendable.
 It can also function with no VCS at all.